 - 1. Feed extra cable back into the neck tube. - 2.
 Tilt the control console backward (toward yourself) until the tab on the top edge of its back plate slides along the top edge of the console mount and the screw holes align properly. - 3.
 Insert the four 5/8-inch flat head screws through the holes in the console mount and thread them into the holes in the back plate on the console.
-Partially tighten the screws using a 5/32-inch hex wrench. - 4.
+Partially tighten the screws using a 5/8-inch hex wrench. - 4.
 Line up the two small tabs at the top of the console's back cover with the slots at the top of the opening in the console case.
 Insert the tabs into the slots. - 5.
 Insert the remaining tabs on the back cover with the corresponding slots on the console case. - 6.
-Press gently on the edges of the back cover to snap it into place. - 7.
-Using a 3/16-inch hex key, fully retighten the two socket head cap screws securing the handlebar bracket.
+Press gently on the edges of the back cover to snap it into place.